jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 \pagebreak

 # Overview
 The toolbox provides function for model fitting, model comparison, and some basic visualization.
-What the toolbox does *not* provide are functions to extract the required data from the first-level GLM or raw data, or to run search-light or ROI analyses.
+The toolbox does *not* provide functions to extract the required data from the first-level GLM or raw data, or to run search-light or ROI analyses.
 We have omitted these function as they strongly depend on the analysis package used for the basic imaging analysis.
-Some useful tools for the extraction of multivariate data from the standard first-level GLM, please see the [RSA-toolbox](https://github.com/rsagroup/rsatoolbox) and [Surfing toolbox](https://github.com/nno/surfing).
+Some useful tools for the extraction of multivariate data from  first-level GLMs can be found in the [RSA-toolbox](https://github.com/rsagroup/rsatoolbox) and [Surfing toolbox](https://github.com/nno/surfing).

 The functions provided in the toolbox can be categorized into different categories: